janssen-io/foundry-tokenhotbar-js/README.md

 </p>

 ### Use an additional hotbar
-Unfortunately, this version of Token Hotbar does not work with Norc's Custom Hotbar.
+Since version [1.2.0](https://github.com/janssen-io/foundry-tokenhotbar-js/releases/v1.2.0), this module supports using [Norc's Custom Hotbar](https://github.com/Norc/foundry-custom-hotbar) to place the Token Hotbar on.
+You can enable this in the settings.

 ### Shared Token Hotbar
 Hotbar's can be shared manually via the provided macro.
 A GM can run this macro and select for which